-Archi is built upon the Eclipse Rich Client Platform (RCP) version 4.6 (Neon) and is also developed using the Eclipse Integrated Development Environment (IDE).
+Archi is built upon the Eclipse Rich Client Platform (RCP) version 4.7 (Oxygen) and is also developed using the Eclipse Integrated Development Environment (IDE).
 This section deals with setting up the Eclipse IDE ready for development.

-Make sure you have a Java JDK installed
+Make sure you have the correct Java JDK installed

-Eclipse runs on top of Java so you need to ensure that you have installed the Java Development Kit (JDK).
+Eclipse runs on top of Java so you need to ensure that you have installed the correct Java Development Kit (JDK).
 You can download this from here.
 Make sure you choose the right version for your platform and that you choose Java 8.
 Archi does not yet support Java 9.
 Linux users may prefer to install OpenJDK from their Install Manager.
-JDK 8 is the minimum version supported.
+JDK 8 is the version supported.

-Download an Eclipse IDE version 4.6 (Neon) from Eclipse Downloads.
+Download an Eclipse IDE version 4.7 (Oxygen) from Eclipse Downloads.
 Ensure that you download a package that is correct for your OS and includes the Git client and support for Eclipse plugin and RCP development (for example "Eclipse for RCP and RAP Developers").
-If you choose a basic package you may have to install additional Eclipse plugins.
+If you choose a basic package you will have to install additional Eclipse plugins (for example, Git integration).

 Setting up Eclipse

 Extract the Eclipse IDE files somewhere on your development machine.
 This will create an "eclipse" folder (Or an "Eclipse" app on Mac)

 Launch Eclipse from the "eclipse" executable file, or "Eclipse" app on Mac

 You will be asked to select a "Workspace".
 If you're not sure, select the default and check "Use this as the default and do not ask again"

 Set up Eclipse just how you would like to work with it.
 See here for more details or search Help within Eclipse